-To complement physical training, Dance must also be understood intellectually in order to comprehend and apply analysis of the execution and purpose of exercises.
+To complement physical training, student must learn the terminology, analysis and history of essential areas of the artform.
+Students analyse the execution and purpose of ballet exercises and explore the history and contributions of iconic artists.
 These studies help students to perform with understanding of the genesis and development of their art form.